localgovdrupal/docs/docs/src/microsites/features/pages.md

 # Pages

-Microsites have localgov_pages enabled by default.
+Microsites has `localgov_page` enabled by default.
 This is a basic content type to build most pages on the website.

-From simple text-based content pages, to the site's homepage - the Page will usually create most of the content on the site.
+The Page content type can create simple text based pages, or highly-designed multi-column, rich-content pages such as a traditional homepage.

 <!--@todo add images -->